-HC-3.7 Corporate Governance Committee
+HC-3.8 Corporate Governance Committee

-- HC-3.7.1 The Bahraini investment firm licensee should assign to one of its senior management the role of a corporate governance officer who is responsible for the tasks of verifying the licensee's compliance with corporate governance rules and regulations. - HC-3.7.2 The Board should establish a corporate governance committee for developing and recommending changes from time to time in the licensee's corporate governance policy framework.
-Such committee should have at least three directors of which the majority should be independent. - HC-3.7.3 The corporate governance committee should: - (a) Oversee and monitor the implementation of the governance policy framework by working with the management and the Audit Committee; and - (b) Provide the Board of directors with reports and recommendations based on its findings in the exercise of its functions. - HC-3.7.4 The responsibilities of the corporate governance officer may be assumed by the head of compliance and should include, at minimum: - (a) Coordinating and following up on the licensee's compliance with corporate governance requirements; - (b) Ensuring that the corporate governance policies, their implementation and related internal controls are consistent with the regulatory and legal requirements; - (c) Working closely with the Board and/or the relevant Board committee to improve the governance framework of the licensee; and - (d) Reviewing the annual corporate governance disclosure to ensure that its contents are in conformity with the licensee's internal policies and the CBB rulebook requirements.
+The Bahraini insurance licensee must assign to one of its senior management the role of a corporate governance officer who is responsible for the tasks of verifying the licensee's compliance with corporate governance rules and regulations.

+- HC-3.8.2 The Board should establish a Corporate Governance Committee for developing and recommending changes from time to time in the licensee's corporate governance policy framework.
+Such committee should have at least three directors of which the majority should be independent. - HC-3.8.3 The Corporate Governance Committee should: - (a) Oversee and monitor the implementation of the governance policy framework by working with the management and the Audit Committee; and - (b) Provide the Board of directors with reports and recommendations based on its findings in the exercise of its functions. - HC-3.8.4 The responsibilities of the corporate governance officer may be assumed by the head of compliance and should include, at minimum: - (a) Coordinating and following up on the licensee's compliance with corporate governance requirements; - (b) Ensuring that the corporate governance policies, their implementation and related internal controls are consistent with the regulatory and legal requirements; - (c) Working closely with the Board and/or the relevant Board committee to improve the governance framework of the licensee; and - (d) Reviewing the annual corporate governance disclosure to ensure that its contents are in conformity with the licensee's internal policies and the CBB rulebook requirements.